ua-datalab/geospatial_2025/README.md

 ### QGIS & MCP
 Before the session begins, each attendee will need to have a recent version of QGIS installed on their machine.
-Additionally, you will need to set up the MCP server and install a QGIS plugin.
+You will need Claude desktop installed on your computer.
+Additionallly, you need to set up the MCP server and install a QGIS plugin.
 Full instructions are [here](https://github.com/jjsantos01/qgis_mcp).

 ### Google Earth Engine